Homesteading Family Logo

 How We Move Our Chicken Tractor

-It’s important, no matter which chicken tractor you’re buying or building for yourself, that it’s easy to move on your own.
-Different designs are moved in different ways.
-Some are moved with skids, some with wheels, some a dolly or some even need to be loaded up on the bed of a truck (which is not the most ideal).
+Various coop designs are moved in different ways.
+Some are moved with skids, some with wheels, some with a dolly or some even need to be loaded up on the bed of a truck (which is not ideal for rotational grazing).

 Have Food & Water Available